-You might feel sometimes that one of your blog posts need to have a title despite being not so search engine optimized.
 You want your readers to read the headline you wrote but you might want search engines to see other that is optimized for better visibility and click through rate.

 While WordPress gives you no option for doing that, you can follow this step by step tutorial to do this easily.
 Let’s first discuss the steps involved and then I’ll show you how this can help in better search rankings and SEO.